Tools In

 Frontend Engineers

-Generate Base64 strings for embedding in React JSX, Vue templates, or Angular components.
-Useful for small icons and placeholder images that don't warrant separate asset files.
+Generate Base64 strings for embedding in your code or component templates.
+Great for small icons and placeholder images that do not need their own file.

 Email Developers

-Embed images directly in HTML emails as Base64 to ensure they display even when external image loading is blocked.
-Critical for email clients that block remote images by default.
+Embed images directly in HTML emails as Base64 so they display even when the recipient's email client blocks external image loading.

 API Developers

-Encode images as Base64 strings for inclusion in JSON payloads, REST API responses, and GraphQL queries where binary data can't be transmitted directly.
+Encode images as Base64 strings for including in data payloads where binary files cannot be sent directly.

 CSS Designers